tektoncd/pipeline/docs/debug.md

 ## Overview

 `Debug` spec is used for troubleshooting and breakpointing runtime resources.
 This doc helps understand the inner workings of debug in Tekton.
-Currently only the `TaskRun` resource is supported.
+Debugging is supported in the `TaskRun`.

+## Debugging PipelineRuns

+To see how to configure a `PipelineRun` to enable debugging of a `TaskRun` follow the [PipelineRun Debugging Documentation](pipelineruns.md#debugging-pipelineruns).
+The rest of the documentation assumes debugging of a `TaskRun`.

 ## Debugging TaskRuns